GalaX1us/Image-vectorization-project/README.md

 # Image vectorization project
-PBM to EPS image vectorization project done alone as part of the [MAP401] teaching unit at the Université Grenoble Alpes
+PBM to EPS image vectorization project done alone during the [MAP401] teaching unit at the Université Grenoble Alpes

+# How to use it ?
+**Repository cloning** : '''git clone'''